skirmess/Dist-Zilla-Plugin-Git-Checkout/README.md

 ## push\_url

 Allows you to specify a different push url for the repositories origin.
-One possible scenario would be if you would like to clone via http but push via ssh.
+One possible scenario would be if you would like to clone via https but push via ssh.
 This is optional.

 ## repo